metascript/metascript/README.md

 - the compiler will produce a return statement and will assume that the body expression must produce exactly one value, which will be returned by the function.
 This way the programmer can always write very concise code but the compiler will anyway be able to perform data flow analysis with no ambiguities.

-### _TODO:_ try, catch, finally

-I have wired them in the parser but I still do not generate code for them.

 ### _TODO:_ switch, case

 Technically, a _switch_ could be implemented with a sequence of chained _if...else_ expressions, so it could be implemented as a macro.